alf-p-steinbach/cppx-core/docs/example-kwic.md

 Fine point: in order to get straight ASCII quote characters, like **`"`**, I defined **`CPPX_USE_ASCII_PLEASE`** when I built the program.
 The default roundish UTF-8 encoded quote characters don't play well in an ordinary non-WSL Windows console window, even with active codepage 65001.
 Instead of the macro symbol definition I could have provided a custom *config.hpp* file via an include path override, or I could have edited the default one.

-## 1.5 –  Using the *cppx-core* support for signed integer arithmetic.
+## 1.5 –  Avoiding unsigned types for numbers.

 Code: